-The curriculum covers major advances in the field of clinical addiction medicine research presented through didactic presentations, journal clubs, case-based discussions, small group workshops, visits to a 12-step program, and small group meetings with individuals in recovery.
+The curriculum covers major advances in the field of clinical addiction medicine research presented through didactic presentations, case-based discussions, small group workshops, visits to a 12-step program, and small group meetings with individuals in recovery.

 Group workshops and individual meetings with expert addiction research faculty will support development of specific research interests.

 - Review of clinically relevant addiction medicine research

 - Development of a detailed action plan for an HIV and/or hepatitis C related research project

 - Development of a critical and evidence-based approach to research questions

 - Exploration of research opportunities that incorporate addiction medicine into sub specialty careers